RickdeJager/CTF/DUC2020/osint/I_think_this_one_is_really_going_to_take_off/writeup.md

 Let's first take a look at all of the information we're given.
 The following things seem important:

-## The boxing croc
+### The boxing croc
-Googling for `boxing croc australia` reveals a 13 meters tall crocodile status, located in a town called `Humpty Doo`.
-The closest airport seems to be Darwin International.
+Googling for `boxing croc australia` reveals a 13 meter tall crocodile status, located in a town called `Humpty Doo`.
+This town is fairly close to Darwin International Airport, so it is likely the plane laded or took of from there.

-## The first of September
+### The first of September
 We're given a specific date, 2020-09-01.
 This should help us track down flight records.

-## "One of those big American refueling planes"
+### "One of those big American refueling planes"

 Let's start figuring out which aircraft model this could be.
 A search for "us airforce refuelling plane" returns two predominant results: